Beef vs. Soy Protein: Nutrient Density vs. Plant-Based Protection

 • You have an intolerance to red meat or animal fats.

-🧭 Strategic Rotation Protocol (2026)
+What is the Strategic Rotation Protocol (2026)?

-The most intelligent strategy for the body is "Metabolic Flexibility":
+The Strategic Rotation Protocol (2026) represents the most intelligent strategy for the body, focused on achieving "Metabolic Flexibility."

-🧭 When to choose which?
+🧭 When to Choose Which?

 📖 What is Beef Protein and Soy Protein?

 Beef protein is a protein isolate or hydrolysate derived from beef, making it a rich source of amino acids and creatine.
-Soy protein is a complete plant-based protein sourced from soybeans, containing all essential amino acids and phytoestrogens.
+Soy protein is a complete plant-based protein derived from soybeans, containing all essential amino acids and phytoestrogens.

-⚖️ Pros and Cons
+⚖ Pros and Cons

 • Beef Protein: